-The establishment of a joint degree offering with another institution is considered as an academic program change for the purposes of SR 3.1.3.
+The establishment of a joint degree offering with another institution is considered as an academic program change for the purposes of SR 3.1.5.

-Programs or curricula leading to academic credentials other than a degree, certificate, badge, or the Honors College program curriculum (SR 3.1.3.1.2; SR 3.3.3; SR 5.5.2.2.2.5), are not subject to SR 3.1.3, but are under the educational policies of the respective college faculty or its Senate-approved equivalent (SR 1.1.2.4; SR 1.4.1, para.
+Programs or curricula leading to academic credentials other than a degree, certificate, badge, or the Honors College program curriculum (SR 3.1.2.1.2; SR 3.3.3), are not subject to SR 3.1.5, but are under the educational policies of the respective college faculty or its Senate-approved equivalent (SR 1.1.2.4; SR 1.4.1.1, para.
 1).
+[US: 5/1/2023]

 Significant changes